microchip-pic-avr-examples/avr128db48-bare-metal-twi-mplab/README.md

 bool TWI_sendAndReadBytes(uint8_t addr, uint8_t regAddress, uint8_t* data, uint8_t len)
 ```

-To perform a write-restart-read operation in I<sup>2</sup>C, a special function must be called `TWI_sendAndReadBytes(uint8_t addr, uint8_t regAddress, uint8_t* data, uint8_t len)`.
+To perform a write-restart-read operation in I<sup>2</sup>C, call `TWI_sendAndReadBytes(uint8_t addr, uint8_t regAddress, uint8_t* data, uint8_t len)`.
 This function addresses the client at ADDR in write mode, writes a single byte (regAddress), then restarts the bus.
 Then, the client is re-addressed in read mode and LEN bytes are read back.

 If the client NACKs during addressing or transmission, then this function will return false.